 "I'm sorry child that you feel that way.
 Everything that your father and I do is for you.
 Alright then, I'll fix you something to eat."

-One night, Rabona had a thought of burning down their house while her mother and father was sleeping.
+One night, Rabona thought of burning down their house while her mother and father was sleeping.

 She carefully piled up some dried tree branches and leaves under their hut.
 She's careful not to make any noise as that would awaken her parents.
 When she was about to start a fire, her surroundings shone brightly as if it was daylight.
 Grains of soil was suspended in the air, circling her, wrapping her just when she saw a beautiful maiden right in front of her.

 "I am Rodona."